Bill 148: An Overview for Employers

 Employment Standards Enforcement

-Ontario hired 175 more employment standards officers to ensure that employers are following the new rules and regulations.
+Ontario hired 175 additional Employment Standards Officers to ensure that employers are complying with the new rules and regulations.
 There has been a focus on employers who compete unfairly by breaking the law.

 Latest Changes: Bill 47

 On November 21, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
-Bill 47 has repealed sections of the previous government’s Bill 148, the Fair Workplaces, Better Jobs Act, 2017.
-The Act came into force on January 1, 2019.
-You can find more information on the new act here.
+Bill 47 repealed sections of Bill 148.
+Bill 47 came into force on January 1, 2019.
+You can find more information on currently application legislation here.

 Advice on Bill 148

 Are you uncertain about how Bill 148 and Bill 47 affect your small business?
-Call Employer Line at 1(833) 247-3650 to speak with our HR experts.
-We’re available to help business owners and support you with this transition to Ontario’s changing workplace laws.
+Call Employer Line at 1-833-247-3650 to speak with our HR experts.
+We’re available to help business owners and support you with this transition with Ontario’s changing workplace laws.